howerj/libforth/readme.md

 there is no reason for cluttering up the output window with this.
 The implementation should be silent by default.

+## Bugs

+As mentioned in the standards compliance section, this Forth does things in a non-standard way.
+Apart from that:

+* Passing invalid pointers to instructions like **open-file** or **system** can cause undefined behavior (your program will most likely crash).
+There is no simple way to handle this (apart from not doing it).
+* The core interpreter does not currently make use of the throw and catch mechanism when handling certain errors (like division by zero), in effect there are two error handlers.
+These mechanisms need unifying.

 ## To-Do

 * Port this to a micro controller, and a Linux kernel module device